Frindsbury: Topology

 Frindsbury lies on the northwest bank of the Medway at its lowest bridging point.
-After a narrow but marshy coastal strip, the land rises steeply to plateau at about 100 ft.
+After a narrow but marshy coastal strip, the landmass rises steeply to plateau at about 100 ft.
 This was a sheet of chalk covered by brickearth covered with topsoil.
 Over the last two millennia, much of this was stripped away, or mined, so the contours have constantly changed.
-Through the centre of this ran a shallow valley carrying a stream draining the Hoo Peninsula behind, through Islingham to Whitewall creek where it entered the Medway.
-This water flow formed a river meander upstream and a build up of alluvium pushing 1,000 yds into the river.
-Though rarely more than 25 ft in height, the Frindsbury peninsula became the centre of many industries.
-At the Strood end the coastal marsh became 600 yds wide.
-There is evidence of Roman piling so they could build a road, Watling Street, from Strood Hill across the marsh to the Medway which they bridge.
+Through the centre of this ran a shallow valley carrying a stream draining the Hoo Peninsula behind, through Islingham to Whitewall Creek where it entered the River Medway.
+This water flow formed a riverine meander upstream and a build up of alluvium pushing 1,000 yds into the River Medway.
+Though rarely more than 25 ft in height, the Frindsbury Peninsula became the centre of many industries.
+At the Strood end the coastal salt marsh became 600 yds wide.
+There is evidence of Roman piling so they could build a roadway, Watling Street, from Strood Hill across the salt marsh to the Medway which they bridged.
 At that time Strood was part of Frindsbury.
-The impenetrable nature and the steepness of the topography here influenced the route of the railways.
+The impenetrable nature and the steepness of the topography here influenced the route of the East Kent Railway (EKR), which became the London, Chatham and Dover Railway (LCDR) on 1 August 1859.